 - Speaker coils in this sound very much like my Platinum Pro4AA's.

 - The buttons feel a little better.
 Like, they're not made from one stick of ABS plastic.

-While we do also like the fact that the LED is more low-key and not blast blue light everywhere as the BT540i did.
-We also sorely miss the latch that our bt540i’s did to power on the headset as well as hold to reset the Bluetooth chip back into pairing mode again.
+We do also like the fact that the LED is more low-key and not blast blue light everywhere as the BT540i did.
+We also sorely miss the latch that our bt540i's did to power on the headset as well as hold to reset the Bluetooth chip back into pairing mode again.
 Also, when using these on a plane the buttons kept getting pressed leaning against a window with these on.
-Thus, a ‘lock’ button would be nice as well.
+Thus, a 'lock' button would be nice as well.